Colleges by Location

 Tuition and Fees

-For the students who live in the area, the tuition cost was $870, as reported by public county or municipal institutions.
-For students who don't live in the state in which the university is located, the tuition was $1,710 in 2023.
-If you are an international student at Dodge City Community College, you should know that the 2023 tuition amounted to $1,710, as well.
-Fees per academic year required of full-time students summed up to $3,060 in 2023.
+For the students who live in the area, the tuition cost was $900, as reported by public county or municipal institutions.
+Tuition fees were $2,100 for students coming from a different state.
+If you are an international student at Dodge City Community College, you should know that the 2024 tuition was $2,400.
+Full-time students in 2024 were required to pay additional fees in the amount of $3,150.

 Boarding